bevyengine/rfcs/implementation_details.md

 (a.k.a. eventual consistency)

-Eventual consistency isn't inherently reliant on prioritization and filtering, but they're essential for the optimal player experience.
+Eventual consistency isn't inherently reliant on prioritization and filtering, but they're essential for an optimal player experience.

 If we can't send everything, we should prioritize what players want to know.
 They want live updates on objects that are close or occupy a big chunk of their FOV.
 They want to know about their teammates or projectiles they've fired, even if those are far away.
 The server has to make the most of each packet.

 Similarly, game designers often want to hide certain information from certain players.
-Limiting the amount of hidden information that can be exploited by cheaters is often crucial to a game's long-term health.
+Limiting the amount of hidden information that gets leaked and exploited by cheaters is often crucial to a game's long-term health.
 Battle royale players, for example, don't need and probably shouldn't even have their opponents' inventory data.
-In practice, the guards aren't be perfect (e.g. *Valorant's* Fog of War not preventing wallhacks), but something is better than nothing.
+In practice, the guards are never perfect (e.g. *Valorant's* Fog of War not preventing wallhacks), but something is better than nothing.

 Anyway, to do all this interest management, the server needs to track some extra metadata.